Looking out for diverticulitis

 How is uncomplicated diverticulitis treated?

 As the name implies, uncomplicated diverticulitis is the less serious of the two.
-It means that the inflammation or infection is confined to one section of the colon, and that there is no evidence of complicating factors.
+It means that the inflammation is confined to one section of the colon, and that there is no evidence of complicating factors.

 How is complicated diverticulitis treated?

-Other types of complications that may occur during an active diverticulitis infection include:
+Types of complications that may occur during an active diverticulitis infection include:

 - Perforation.
 Diverticulitis can cause a hole in the colon that allows bowel contents to spill into the abdominal cavity.
 If you have a perforation, your abdomen may feel tender to touch, hard, or enlarged.
 Surgery repairs the hole.
 Sometimes part of the colon around the hole must be removed.